spykees/Gaia/Readme.md

 # Gaia Bot

 Gaia Bot is a Discord bot built using the `nextcord` library.
 It responds to messages and commands in a Discord server.
-This is a simple project for now !
+This project includes multi-language support and various moderation commands.

 ## Features

-- Responds to messages starting with "Hello" or "hello" with a greeting.
+- Responds to messages starting with "hello", "Hello", "coucou", "Coucou", "salut", or "Salut" with a greeting.
 - Implements a simple anti-spam mechanism to prevent repeated triggering within a short period.
+- Multi-language support for commands and responses.
+- Moderation commands:
+  - `!kick <username> <reason>`: Kicks a member from the server with an optional reason.
+  - `!ban <username> <reason>`: Bans a member from the server with an optional reason.
+- Admin commands:
+  - `!listmods`: Lists all available cogs.
+  - `!reload <cog>`: Reloads the specified cog.
-- Responds to the `!ping` command with "Pong".
+  - `!setmodo <username>`: Adds a member to the moderator role.
-- List cogs with `!listmods` command
-- Reload specified cog with `!reload`cogname

 ## Requirements